 If you have product in transit before the law changed, and you do not have a permit, then contact Customs on 0800 428 786.

 Is it possible to tranship products through New Zealand?

 Yes.
-Importers may store transhipment cargo for short periods in a customs depot licensed by Customs.
+Importers may store transhipment cargo for short periods in an area licensed by Customs.

 Are there any changes to how duty free operators can sell tobacco?